 It will take up to 30 days for the match rate to reach its peak after a new user match pixel has been activated.

-Unlike first party data that is exclusively available to the client who owns it, user match tables are shared across all Salesforce DMP clients.
+Unlike first party data that is exclusively available to the client who owns it, user match tables are shared across all Salesforce Audience Studio clients.
 This way, each client can benefit from the user match pixels being fired on other client’s websites.

 Salesforce has one of the largest footprints in the industry, thus providing exceptionally high match rates.
 Match rates can vary from country to country though, depending on both Salesforce's and the partner’s footprint in that market.

-It is also possible for partners to fire the Salesforce DMP user match pixel across all their inventory to improve the match rate upon request.
+It is also possible for partners to fire the Salesforce Audience Studio user match pixel across all their inventory to improve the match rate upon request.